Antmusic: "Fall In"

 It was common for Ant to record new versions of his pre-1980 compositions for the B-side of his singles.
 For this single, a song dating back to the pre-Ants band the B-Sides in 1976 called "Fall In" was used.
 The song was co-written by Ant and Lester Square and originally titled "Fall Out" until the Police released a song by that same name in May 1977.
 A recording has surfaced of the song being performed by the Ants at a private preview show in a Muswell Hill bedroom on 5 May 1977.
 Following Square's departure, Ant added new lyrics referencing the band's regular rehearsal space at the Screen on the Green cinema in Islington.
 The resulting version was first recorded as a home demo in Putney in July 1977, and a full band demo was recorded at Decca Studios in August 1978.

 The version on the Antmusic B-side was recorded in 1980 during sessions for the Kings album at Rockfield Studios.
 The song has been a frequent feature of Ant's live setlists both with the Ants and solo from 1977 to the present day.
 Live versions have been released on the 1994 live album Antmusic: The Very Best of Adam Ant: Disc Two and in excerpt form on the 2014 documentary The Blueblack Hussar directed by Jack Bond.
 The 1978 Decca Studios version appears in full as closing credit music on the 2015 DVD live video album Dirk Live at the Apollo.

 Square's later band the Monochrome Set also continued to perform a version of the song, with new lyrics, under the title "Fallout".
 The song appeared as a B-side to the 1979 single "He's Frank (Slight Return)" as well as a 1979 Peel Session.
 Another joint Ant/Square composition titled "Fat Fun", which had similar shared ownership between the two bands (albeit again with differing lyrics), was recorded by the Ants at Rockfield Studios but not released until 2000 on the Antbox box set.
-The Monochrome Set's version of "Fat Fun" can be heard on the compilation Volume, Contrast, Brilliance....